 In addition to AB1953, Vermont passed its own Senate Bill S.0152 mandating that all products containing lead must “clearly and conspicuously post a warning at the point of sale, stating that these products contain lead and shall also provide to each buyer prior to sale information on the risks of lead exposure.”

 Manufacturers are already updating their product lines to be compliant with these new laws.
 As more states follow suit with California and Vermont law, you can expect that your restaurant will also need to be lead-free, even if you’re not located in the California or Vermont areas.
-Check your plumbing fixtures in front of house (bathroom faucets, bar facets, etc) and back of house (kitchen faucets) to confirm that you’re AB 1953 Compliant.
+Check your plumbing fixtures in front of house (bathroom faucets, bar faucets, etc) and back of house (kitchen faucets) to confirm that you’re AB 1953 Compliant.